openoakland/infra/README.md

 * *Sustainability* - With better documentation and better participation, we will build a more sustainable organization.

 ## Setup (macOS)
+_*Note:* If you are looking to set up the infra repo for your Brigade, see [README.setup.md][setup] for how to set up the repo for the first time._

+To run Terraform within OpenOakland, follow these instructions:

 Prerequisites: [Homebrew][2]

 ```bash